SEPTIFIX – The #1 Septic Tank Treatment in US

 Because ovarian remnants can be difficult to detect, this surgery is often more complex than the initial spaying procedure.
 However, once the remaining tissue is Fully removed, the pet will no longer experience heat cycles.

-After surgery, the vet will typically monitor hormone levels to ensure that the remaining tissue has been completely removed.
+After surgery, the Vet will typically monitor hormone levels to ensure that the remaining tissue has been completely removed.

 Complications and Risks of ORS